Plantagenet Of York

 The eyes of the commanders remained on the looming and foreboding presence of the Stanleys, who still made no move.
 The air must have been thick with thoughts of treachery and self preservation.
 Northumberland, not having gained the power in the north he had expected from Richard, also made no move, but continued to watch the Stanleys, desiring that whatever the outcome of the battle, he, Northumberland, would be on the winning side.
 Richard was brought the onimous news of Norfolk's death and must have been in total despair and rage at the treachery surrounding him.

 Sighting the Tudor's dragon standard, the King 'all inflamed with ire', after taking a drink from a spring later known as 'Dickon's Well', charged suicidally with his household straight for the person of Henry Tudor.
 It was both an impulsive and magnificently courageous gesture, if he could have just reached the Tudor, the issue would have been settled outright.
-Many of the Henry's supporters were killed in the headlong charge, including his massive standard bearer.
+Many of the Henry's supporters were killed in the headlong charge, including his standard bearer, Sir William Brandon.
 Watching and waiting for his moment, Stanley saw that now was the time to bring in his troops.
 Richard, although urged to flee, valiantly refused, insisting he would remain King of England or die in battle.

 The shifting Stanleys moved in for the kill and Richard 'fighting manfully in the midst of his enemies' was surrounded and fell, pierced by many wounds.
 (The spot where he is purported to have met his end is marked today by a plaque erected on the battlefield by the Richard III Society).
 Many fled on the king's death, others surrendered.